General Oxy Acetylene Safety Guidelines

 9. Hose joins must be made using proper couplings.

-11. The welding plant system should be checked, on a regular basis, under pressure for leaks, using an approved leak detection solution.
+11. The Oxy Acetylene cutting plant system should be checked, on a regular basis, under pressure for leaks, using an approved leak detection solution.
 DO NOT USE detergent for oxygen leak testing.

 12. Hoses of sufficient length must be used, to allow cylinders to be positioned safely away from flying sparks and hot metal.